AI & Web3

 The Rise of Zero-Shot Supply Chains

 Imagine a custom furniture run.
-50 distinct agents—representing designers, wood millers, logistics providers, and insurers—can cryptographically align for 3 hours to produce one batch of tables, settle all payments immediately upon verification, and then dissolve.
-The firm is no longer a static building; it is a fluid flash mob of value creation.
+Fifty agents (designers, millers, logistics providers, insurers) can align for a few hours to produce one batch of tables, settle payments on verification, and then disband.
+The firm is less a fixed building and more a temporary coalition around one job.

 Conclusion: Code is the Contract